The BEST Homemade Sausage Rolls

 - 1 egg whisked (reserve 1 tablespoon to brush over pastry)

 - 1 tsp fennel seeds

 - 2 sheets frozen puff pastry (thawed)

-- White sesame seeds, extra salt & fennel seeds to sprinkle on top
+- White & black sesame seeds, extra salt & fennel seeds to sprinkle on top

 - Ketchup or tomato chutney to serve

 - Preheat oven to 200c (all ovens).

 - In a large bowl, combine the filling ingredients using your hands until just combined (taking care to reserve 1 tbsp of the whisked egg for brushing the pastry later).

 - Cut the thawed puff pastry sheets in half straight down the middle (you will have four halves).
 Portion the filling into four.